-This course explores small engine construction and operation through hands on disassembly and reassembly of two Briggs & Stratton 4 stroke engines.
+This hands-on course will take students through the disassembly and reassembly of two Briggs & Stratton 4 stroke engines.
 Students will learn basic engine operation, parts and function.
 Maintenance, and repair of small engines, including live work on lawn mowers, trimmers, scooters, and other small engine equipment, is included.
 Tools and safety will also be common threads throughout the course.
+Students can also earn Snap-on tools certifications.

-DRAFTING & ENGINEERING 1 .5 credit
+COMPUTER AIDED DESIGN 1 .5 credit